Te Rōpū Ārahi o EGL Waitaha

 -

-Retain, protect, and strengthen funded Respite support and Carer Support for whānau, and ensure these supports are further developed through active partnership in the forthcoming consultation with a focus on improving choice for whānau carers
+Retain, protect, and strengthen funded Respite support and Carer Support for whānau, and ensure these supports are further developed through active partnership with a focus on improving choice for whānau carers

 We are ready to work alongside Government and the disability community to help design legislation that truly reflects the rights, aspirations, and leadership of disabled people and whānau.